 I was passionate to explore how banks can leverage technology to create value for customers and stakeholders, so I applied for the NAB Graduate Program.
 Fortunately, I was successful in securing a graduate role in the Technology team.
 I have been working in the digital space within Technology for nine months.

 What does your employer do?

 National Australia Bank (NAB) is one of the four largest financial institutions in Australia and for almost 160 years, it has been helping customers with their money in Australia, New Zealand and around the world.
 NAB offers a range of banking products and services to retail and business customers ranging from small and medium enterprises.

 What are your areas of responsibility?

-I did my first rotation in the Digital Mobile team.
-I started with solution design activities where I was required to understand a business requirement, and develop a high level design for the build team, which would then to do the required development.
-Then I got an opportunity to work as a DevOps Engineer where my primary role was to write scripts to automate the deployment of software code and build objects in test and production environments.
+I completed my first rotation in the Digital Mobile team.
+I started with solution design activities where I was required to understand a business requirement and develop a high level design for the build team, who would then do the required development.
+I then got an opportunity to work as a devops engineer where my primary role was to write scripts to automate the deployment of software code and build objects in test and production environments.

 Can you describe a typical work day?

 My typical work day in the Mobile DevOps team starts with a daily stand-up meeting where we provide status updates.
 Usually in the morning I will be busy writing code and managing software releases.
 Afternoons are either occupied with sprint planning meetings or troubleshooting issues related to releases.